Globe

 • New multi-purpose courts

-• New amenities building
+• Refurbishment of the amenities building

 • Improved and additional parking within the site